 The PhD candidate was Pierre Cayet, who was under the co-direction of Dr. Arash Farnoosh and Dr. Lionel Ragot, a researcher at the Economix laboratory, holder of the Economic Transitions Chair and scientific advisor to the CEPII (Centre d'Études Prospectives et d'Informations Internationales).
 Mr. Cayet defended his thesis on December 17, 2021 and received the jury's acclaim.

 The thesis work focuses on the economic stakes associated with the integration of renewable energies (ENR) into the network.
 These lead to an interest in the collective surplus associated with this integration and its distribution among the different actors involved, network, producers, distributors and consumers of electricity.
 They thus concern the impact of the modes of integration and management of intermittent RE on the determination of electricity prices in the market.

-In parallel of this thesis work, in the second half of 2019, we welcomed Professor Peter Cowling (Univ. of York, UK), a specialist in optimization and algorithms, as a "Visiting Researcher".
+In parallel of these thesis works, in the second half of 2019, we welcomed Professor Peter Cowling (Univ. of York, UK), a specialist in optimization and algorithms, as a "Visiting Researcher".
 The aim of this collaboration was to develop courses and research work in decision sciences and mathematical programming applied to the energy sector.

 Publications in journals such as ENERGY, Energy Policy, Sustainability...:

 - D. Zhang, A. Farnoosh and F. Lantz, 2022.
 Does something change in the oil market with the COVID-19 crisis?
 International Economics, Elsevier.